Ademola101/private-events/README.md

 ## Private Events

 Private Event is an event creator app.
-The app creates an events after a form has been filled by the particular user, then the registered user will be able to register for an Event.
+The app creates an event after a form has been filled out by the user.
+Registered users on the platform can signify their willingness to attend any future event on the platform.
+All the users can also view the participants of a particular event.
 * **Home page**
 ![screenshot](/screenshot/home-page.png)